siscia/numerino/README.md

 #### DESCRIPTION

-The `:name` in the URL is the name that is been returned from the creation of the queue.
+The `:name` in the URL is the name that has been returned from the creation of the queue.

-If the queue is not empty and at least an element is still on the queue you will get the first response, if the queue is empty you will get the second one.
+If the queue is not empty and at least one element is still on the queue you will get the first response, if the queue is empty you will get the second one.

 * * *